skurhse/bass/README.md

 ### 2. What is Inheritance?

 Inheritance is an OOP code reuse and extensibility pattern, either class-based or protoype-based, implemented via dynamic dispatch.

+### 3. What is data abstraction vs. encapsulation?

+Data abstraction is a design pattern in which data are visible only to semantically related functions.

+Encapsulation prevents external code from being concerned with the internal workings of an object.